kaushil24/Encryption-App/README.md

 # Encryption-App
-As a part of my 7th Sem CNS Project, I have made a small python UI for encrypting and decrypting text.
+As a part of my 7th Sem CNS Project, I have made a small python UI and a custom encryption and decryption algo for text.

 # How to use
 <hr>